 (1) Shall be confidential and shall not appear on any computer terminal, list, affidavit, duplicate affidavit, or other medium routinely available to the public at the county elections official's office.

 (3) Shall be provided with respect to any voter, subject to the provisions of Sections 2166.5, 2166.7, and 2188, to any candidate for federal, state, or local office, to any committee for or against any initiative or referendum measure for which legal publication is made, and to any person for election, scholarly, journalistic, or political purposes, or for governmental purposes, as determined by the Secretary of State.

 Very few voter registrar offices put their records online.

-For a list of the handful of counties (none in California) where voter records are available, see:
+For a list of states or counties where some voter records are available, see:

 Voter Registration Records Used in Stories

-Here's a San Francisco Chronicle story about a former Hayward city council and school board candidate who allegedly registered to vote 40 times using false identities.
+Already in jail, ex-candidate faces fraud charges - 40 counts of creating fake identities that were on voter rolls - San Francisco Chronicle, 11/1/2005.
+A story about a former Hayward city council and school board candidate who allegedly registered to vote 40 times using false identities.

 About this Tutorial

 This tutorial was originally written by Paul Grabowicz for students in his Computer Assisted Reporting class, and later modified for public use.